-The Corporation meets or exceeds recognized standards for corporate governance and has in place the instruments that are conducive to sound management and accountability.
+The Corporation meets or exceeds recognized standards for Corporate Governance and has in place the instruments that are conducive to sound management and accountability.

-- Continue to refine and implement the Museum's Performance Management Framework as a tool for monitoring and reporting on performance, and for course-correction as required. - Continue to refine and implement an enterprise risk management approach across the organization. - Ongoing implementation of the Directive on Travel, Hospitality, Conference and Event Expenditures. - Implement the internal audit plan and act on key findings. - Hold the Museum's fifth Annual Public Meeting, which all Crown corporations are required to hold as a good governance practice, in Edmonton in September 2016.
+- Continue to refine and implement the Museum's Performance Management Framework as a tool for monitoring and reporting on performance, and for course-correction as required. - ₹ Continue to refine and implement an enterprise risk management approach across the organization. - Ongoing compliance with the Directive on Travel, Hospitality, Conference and Event Expenditures. - Implement the internal audit plan and act on key findings. - Hold the Museum's sixth Annual Public Meeting, which all Crown corporations are required to hold as a good governance practice, in Halifax in September 2017.

-- No negative reports from the Office of the Auditor General related to corporate governance. - The Directive on Travel, Hospitality, Conference and Event Expenditures is implemented appropriately and disclosure and reporting requirements are being met.

-- One internal audit completed in 2016-17 on cash controls at the gift shop and ticket counter, with findings addressed. - Continued positive results from the Board of Trustees' annual governance self-assessments. - The Museum's annual public meeting was held in Edmonton in September 2016 with 80 donors, media and friends in attendance.
+- Ongoing compliance with the Directive on Travel, Hospitality, Conference and Event Expenditures including enhanced proactive disclosure. - One internal audit completed in 2017-18 of group sales, with findings addressed. - Continued positive results from the Board of Trustees' annual governance self-assessments. - ₱ The Museum's annual public meeting was held in Halifax in September 2017 with 54 attendees.